frictionlessdata/testsuite-extended/README.md

 ## Documentation

-BDD (`behave` integrated with `py.test`) tests run automatically on CI/CD server triggered by pushs to the master branch in the following packages:
+BDD tests run automatically on CI/CD server triggered by pushs to the GitHub master branch and PyPi in the following packages:
 - `tabulator-py` (under development)
 - `jsontableschema-py` (under development)
 - `jsontableschema-bigquery-py` (under development)